Cheapest Semaglutide Online in 2026: Real Pricing by Provider

 What is the cheapest legitimate semaglutide source online in 2026?

-Compounded semaglutide from a US-licensed telehealth platform is the most affordable legitimate path.
-Typical 2026 pricing ranges from $149 per month for sublingual or first-month introductory pricing up to $399 per month for ongoing weekly injection plans without a commitment tier.
+For compounded semaglutide, US-licensed telehealth platforms are the legitimate source.
+Typical 2026 pricing starts at $179 for the first month (sublingual and introductory injection pricing) and runs up to $399 per month for ongoing weekly injection plans without a commitment tier, all-in.
+Compounded medications are not FDA-approved as final products.
 Anything priced below roughly $100 per month or sold without a prescription is a red flag.

 How much should I expect to pay for compounded semaglutide per month?

-In 2026, expect $149 to $399 per month from reputable US-licensed telehealth providers.
-The first month is often discounted ($149 to $199) and the ongoing rate is usually $199 to $399 per month depending on the form (sublingual versus injection) and whether the provider requires a multi-month commitment.
+In 2026, expect $179 for a discounted first month and up to $399 per month for ongoing plans from reputable US-licensed telehealth providers.
+The first month is often discounted ($179 to $249) and the ongoing rate is usually $249 to $399 per month depending on the form (sublingual versus injection) and whether the provider requires a multi-month commitment.
 Pricing should include the physician consultation, the medication, and shipping.
 If any of those are billed separately, the headline price is misleading.

 Is it safe to buy the cheapest semaglutide I can find?